 - Arc de Triomphe : Another key monument in Paris, the Arc de Triomphe is actually dedicated to those who fought in the Napoleonic Wars and in the French Revolution.
 You are able to climb it free of charge and have access to some of the world’s most beautiful panoramic views.

-- The Orangerie- On the other side of the Tuileries Gardens you will find a smaller but nonetheless highly significant museum (the Orangerie), this time dedicated to impressionism and post-impressionism.
-Its most famous works include Monet’s murals of the Water Lillies.
-It also includes art produced by Cézanne, Matisse, Picasso, Renoir and Rousseau to name but a few.
+- The Orangerie- On the other side of the Tuileries you will find this smaller but nonetheless highly significant museum dedicated to impressionism and post-impressionism.
+Its most famous works include Monet’s Water Lilies, but also contains pieces by Cézanne, Matisse, Picasso, Renoir and Rousseau to name but a few.

-- The Orsay- Cross the Place de la Concorde, an area that marks the beginning of the Champs Elysées that is known mostly for its role in the French Revolution, and you are back on the Rive Gauche (the southern bank of the Seine) and find yourself in front of the Musée d’Orsay.
+- The Orsay- Cross the Place de la Concorde, an area that marks the beginning of the Champs Elysées that is known as a high-end shopping destination, and you are back on the Rive Gauche and find yourself in front of the Musée d’Orsay.
 This impressive building was formerly home to a railway station but was converted into an impressionist and post-impressionist museum.
-The style of the paintings it houses are similar to that of those in the Orangerie, but there are many more works by Monet, Manet, Degas, Renoir, Cézanne, and Van Gogh.
+The style is similar to that of the Orangerie, but there are many more works by Monet, Manet, Degas, Renoir, Cézanne, and Van Gogh.

-- The Rodin- Walking closer to school and walking through the quaint 7th arrondissement you will find the Musée Rodin, an isolated yet stunning and typically Parisian building dedicated to Rodin’s sculptures.
-Although he lived in the outskirts of Paris, this museum still contains some of his most notable works including that of The Thinker and The Gates of Hell.
+- The Rodin- In the 7th arrondissement you will find the Musée Rodin, a stunning and typically Parisian building dedicated to Rodin’s sculptures.
+It contains some of his most notable works including The Thinker and The Gates of Hell.

-- Montmartre- Take the metro to the northern and what locals like to call the capital of ‘True Paris’: Montmartre.
-With its incredible Sacré-Coeur backdrop that dominates the skyline, it is a buzzing area famous for its art, live music and, of course, for the Moulin Rouge.
-Stroll along the cobbled streets and you will bump into painters galore.
+- Montmartre- Take the metro north to what locals like to call the capital of ‘True Paris’: Montmartre.
+With its incredible Sacré-Coeur backdrop that dominates the skyline, it is a buzzing area famous for its art, live music and, of course, the Moulin Rouge.
+Stroll along the cobbled streets with their village atmosphere and you will bump into painters galore.
 It is a fantastic area to live -cheaper than the Rive Gauche but with just as much ambiance!

 - Château de Versailles: ‘Let them eat cake!’ - By visiting this palace’s phenomenal grounds and its breathtakingly opulent Hall of Mirrors, you can fully appreciate how detached the French royal family was from the hardships of daily life for ordinary folk.
-You can get to the palace by taking RER C and enter the gardens for free!
+You can get to the palace by taking the RER C and enter the gardens for free!